spine-examples/server-quickstart/README.md

 ## Structure

-The project consists of two modules.
+The project consists of three modules.

 ### The `model` Module

 Defines the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) of the application in Protobuf.
 See `model/proto` folder.

+### The `server` Module

-Describes the business rules for Spine entities, such as Aggregates, in Java.
+1. Describes the business rules for Spine entities, such as Aggregates, in Java.
 See `io.spine.quickstart.task` package for more details.

-### The `server` Module

-Plugs the `model` into the infrastructure:
+2. Plugs the `model` into the infrastructure:
      * configures the storage;
      * creates a `BoundedContext` and registers repositories;
      * exposes the `BoundedContext` instance to the outer world through a set of gRPC services, provided by the framework.

 See `io.spine.quickstart.server.ServerApp` for implementation.